WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 ### **Criteria / Definition of Done**
 * All Personas SHALL use the SGPersona ActorDefinition profile
 * Each Persona source follow the guidelines for file content and names
-* All the personas SHOULD be from the Personas glossary; any exceptions will have to be resolved before final publication
+* All the personas SHOULD be registered in (or proposed to) the Personas list; any exceptions will have to be resolved before final publication

 ### **Change tracking**